alphasights/walnut/README.md

 Limitations
 ==========

 Due to security reasons browsers do not allow cross-domain AJAX requests, therefore you have to configure your browser accordingly.
-Please do it at your own risk!
+Please do so at your own risk!

 Safari
 ------